julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "By Time and Age full many things are taught." - Aeschylus
+> "We have time, there's no big rush." - Jimi Hendrix